-An arthroscopy is a type of keyhole surgery used both to diagnose and treat problems with joints.
+An arthroscopy is a type of keyhole surgery used to diagnose and treat problems with joints.

 It's most commonly used on the knees, ankles, shoulders, elbows, wrists and hips.

-As the equipment used during an arthroscopy is so small, only minor cuts need to be made in the skin.
-This means the procedure has some potential advantages over traditional, "open" surgery, including:
+The equipment used during an arthroscopy is very small, so only small cuts in the skin are needed.
+This means it has some advantages over traditional, "open" surgery, including:

-An arthroscopy might be recommended if you have problems such as persistent joint pain, swelling or stiffness, and scans have not been able to identify the cause.
+You might need an arthroscopy if you have problems such as persistent joint pain, swelling or stiffness, and scans haven't been able to identify the cause.

-An arthroscopy can also be used to treat a range of joint problems and conditions.
-For example, it can be used to:
+The procedure can also be used to treat a range of joint problems and conditions, including:

-The time it takes to recover from an arthroscopy can vary, depending on the joint involved and the specific procedure you had.
+How long it takes to recover from an arthroscopy depends on the joint involved and the specific procedure you had.

 It's often possible to return to work and light, physical activities within a few weeks, but more demanding physical activities such as lifting and sport may not be possible for several months.

-Your surgeon or care team will advise you how long it's likely to take to fully recover and what activities you should avoid until you're feeling better.
+Your surgeon or care team will let you know how long it's likely to take to recover and what activities to avoid until you've fully recovered.

-While you're recovering, you should contact your surgical team or GP for advice if you think you may have developed one of the complications mentioned below.
+While recovering, contact your GP or surgical team for advice if you think you may have developed one of the complications described below.